CMSgov/cms-ars-3.1-moderate-oracle-database-12c-stig-overlay/README.md

 # description: List of allowed oracle db components
 allowed_oracledb_components: []

-# description: List of oracle db components allowed to be intregrated into the dbms
+# description: List of Oracle db components allowed to be intregrated into the dbms
 allowed_oracledb_components_integrated_into_dbms: []

 # description: List of allowed oracle dba's